genlaw/genlaw.github.io/glossary.md

 **Generative models** produce complex, human interpretable outputs such as full sentences or natural-looking images, called **generations.** More traditional , machine learning models are limited to ranges of numeric outputs (**regression**) or discrete output labels like “cat” and “dog” (**classification**).
 The process of producing generations is much more difficult: The vast majority of possible images just look like static, and even high-quality generations can reach an **uncanny valley** with subtly wrong details like seven-fingered hands.
 Note that in the 2000s, "generative" was used to describe a method for designing ML algorithms using Bayes rule; this is not the same meaning.

 ### Hallucination
 Generative models are trained to produce outputs based on training data.
 But they don’t have explicit representations of facts or knowledge and sometimes generate unrealistic content, such as images of the pope wearing a puffy white coat or a hedgehog driving a train, or "bibliographies" consisting of research papers that do not exist.
-[It has become common](https://www.wsj.com/articles/hallucination-when-chatbots-and-people-see-what-isnt-there-91c6c88b?st=wns4rqlp2dl1ly5&reflink=desktopwebshare_permalink) to refer to such outputs as **hallucinations.**
+[It has become common](https://www.wsj.com/articles/hallucination-when-chatbots-and-people-see-what-isnt-there-91c6c88b?st=wns4rqlp2dl1ly5&reflink=desktopwebshare_permalink) to refer to such outputs as **hallucinations**.

 ### Reinforcement learning
 Reinforcement learning is a method for incorporating feedback into systems.
 For some applications, solving a given  task requires finding an optimal policy or strategy, and feedback may only be available after many decisions have been made.
 For example, a chess system needs a function that decides between possible moves, but you may only find out whether a move was good many moves later when you either win or lose.
 RL is currently being used to improve generation with responses to  **human feedback** about whether the generations were “good” or “useful.”